From lost ancient cities to the world’s largest underwater theme park, these man-made dive sites are sure to intrigue

 At Atlas & Boots, we’ve dived some astonishing sites, from Steve’s Bommie in the Great Barrier Reef to the Sonesta plane wrecks in Aruba.
 We’re pretty hopeless at fish identification, so when it comes to diving, unless it’s a truly amazing reef system, we’re generally more interested in something unusual or unique (like an airplane or enormous bommie).

 Enter the man-made dive site – surely the most incongruous scenes to be found underwater.
 We’ve scoured the Internet in search of videos of the most curious manufactured dive sites out there – every one of which has now been added to our diving bucket list.

-Man was designed to walk on land, but these underwater worlds suggest an alternative reality.
-From historic cities that have crashed into the sea at the hands of nature to artificial scenes constructed beneath the sea, these surreal man-made dive sites are utterly fascinating.
+From historic cities that have crashed into the ocean to artificial exhibitions installed beneath the sea, these surreal man-made dive sites are utterly fascinating.

 To the west of Naples lies the Underwater Archaeological Park of Baia, one of the world’s few underwater archaeological parks.
 Visitors can dive among a slew of old statues from Baia, a Roman resort city which for centuries catered to the recreational whims of the rich and powerful Roman elite.